aiidateam/aiida-core/docs/source/howto/workflows.rst

 Exposing inputs and outputs
 ---------------------------

-Any work chain *needs* to *expose* the inputs of the subprocess it wraps, and perhaps *wants* to do the same for the outputs it produces, although the latter is not necessary.
+A work chain often needs to *expose* the inputs of some of the subprocesses it wraps, and perhaps wants to do the same for the outputs it produces.
 For the simple example presented in the previous section, simply copy-pasting the input and output port definitions of the subprocess ``MultiplyAddWorkChain`` was not too troublesome.
-However, this quickly becomes more tedious and error-prone once you start to wrap processes with quite a few more inputs.
+However, this quickly becomes tedious and error-prone once you start to wrap processes with quite a few more inputs.

 To prevent the copy-pasting of input and output specifications, the :class:`~aiida.engine.processes.process_spec.ProcessSpec` class provides the :meth:`~plumpy.ProcessSpec.expose_inputs` and :meth:`~plumpy.ProcessSpec.expose_outputs` methods.
 Calling :meth:`~plumpy.ProcessSpec.expose_inputs` for a particular ``Process`` class, will automatically copy the inputs of the class into the inputs namespace of the process specification: